Ofe Ujuju

 Ofe Ujuju is a local dish from Ika people of the Niger Delta part of Nigeria.
 The soup is popular among the Ika and Agbor people of Delta State.

-The soup is made with ujuju leaves (Myrianthus arboreus, commonly known as "monkey fruit"), meats, fish, black pepper and seasoning cubes.
+The soup is made with ujuju leaves (Myrianthus arboreus), commonly known as ("monkey fruit"), meats, fish, black pepper and seasoning cubes.

-It is served with eba, akpun, Semovita (a glutinous flour derived from semolina wheat), and pounded yam.
+It is served with eba, akpu, Semovita (a glutinous flour derived from semolina wheat), and pounded yam.

+Overview

+The comprehensive ingredients used in preparation are bush meat, smoked fish, a bunch of ujuju leaves, ground dried pepper, palm oil, seasoning cubes, water, and salt to taste.
+Once prepared, it can also be served with boiled white rice other than pounded yam and eba.

+Ofe Ujuju has a distinct texture and flavor, making it a culturally significant dish among the Ika people.
+Depending on individual preferences, it can also be prepared in combination with ogbono or other soups to create different variations.